Conversations about Executive Functioning with Sarah Ward

 Sarah Ward (MS, CCC/SLP) is a dedicated clinician and passionate lecturer, known for translating complex ideas into practical strategies that work to improve executive function skills.
-Delaware Valley Friends School invited Sarah to help train with our faculty over the summer in strategies to support students with executive function challenges.
-She also came by during the school year to speak with parents and local professionals about what executive function is and what ways they can support students.
+Sarah Ward has visited DVFriends several times since 2014 to help train our faculty in effective EF supports and to present to families and area professionals about executive function disorders and support.

-Associate Head of School and Academic Dean David Calamaro had a brief discussion with Sarah about more specific topics related to executive function.
+On her most recent visit in 2021, Associate Head of School and Academic Dean David Calamaro had a brief discussion with her about more specific topics related to executive function.
 You can view those questions and answers below.

 Sarah Ward (MS, CCC/SLP) talks with DVFriends Associate Head of School and Academic Dean David Calamaro on what new research is happening in the field of Executive Function.